 We are not born in the image of God.
 But through Christ we are forgiven, and in faith that image is partially restored.
 We look forward to heaven, where the image of God will be fully restored in us.

 Sunday, July 26 … Worship at 9a

 Monday, July 27 … Worship at 7p

 ALSO COMING UP AT CONCORDIA

-* Concordia Summer Book Club, meeting July, and August!
+* Concordia Summer Book Club, meeting again in August!
 We will read and discuss the Christian Classic The Hammer of God by Bo Giertz.
 Copies of the book are available through the Church Office for $8.
 Please Join us!

 - August Summer Book Club Session: Friday, August 21st at 6:30 PM

 Vacation Bible School is planned for Concordia and for the community in the evenings of Sunday, August 16th thru Thursday, August 20th!
 Ages Three and Up.

 Concordia Lutheran Youth Assoc. will work the Festival Foods Brat Stand on August 22nd as a fundraiser.
 Volunteers Needed!